chandani-coditation/mercury/README.md

 ```

 **Note**: The application reads environment variables directly, so no code changes are required when using GitHub Secrets.
 Simply ensure the environment variable names match what the application expects (as documented in `env.template`).

+---

+## 9. Security Best Practices

+### Credential Management

+** CRITICAL**: Never commit credentials to version control.

+1. **Environment Variables**: All sensitive data (API keys, passwords, tokens) must be stored in environment variables via the `.env` file
+2. **`.env` File**: The `.env` file is gitignored - never add it to the repository
+3. **Template File**: Use `env.template` as a reference for required variables, but never include actual values
+4. **Production Passwords**: Database passwords in production must meet strength requirements:
+   - Minimum 12 characters
+   - Mix of uppercase and lowercase letters
+   - At least one digit
+   - At least one special character
+   - Cannot be default/placeholder values

+### Database Security

+- **Default Credentials**: Never use default database credentials (`postgres/postgres`) in production
+- **Password Validation**: The application automatically validates database password strength in production environments
+- **Connection Security**: Database connections use parameterized queries to prevent SQL injection
+- **Log Sanitization**: All logs are automatically sanitized to prevent credential exposure

+### API Key Security

+- **OpenAI API Keys**: Store in `.env` file, never in code or configuration files
+- **Gateway Credentials**: Private LLM Gateway authentication keys must be kept secure
+- **Secrets Management**: For production, consider using a secrets manager (AWS Secrets Manager, HashiCorp Vault, etc.)

+### General Security

+- **CORS Configuration**: In production, restrict CORS to specific allowed origins (not `*`)
+- **Log Files**: Review log files to ensure no sensitive data is being logged
+- **Dependencies**: Keep all dependencies up to date to patch security vulnerabilities
+- **Access Control**: Implement proper authentication and authorization for production deployments

+For more security information, see the code review documentation and security audit reports.